luiztools/solidity-examples/README.md

 ## Hello Solidity Truffle
 A first Solidity project (Truffle).

+## Multitoken ERC-1155 Remix
+An ERC-1155 multitoken contract built with Remix and Solidity.

 ## NFT ERC-721 HardHat
-New ERC-721 NFT contract built with HardHat, Solidity and OpenZepellin.
+An ERC-721 NFT contract built with HardHat, Solidity and OpenZepellin.

 ## NFT ERC-721 Remix
-New ERC-721 NFT contract built with Remix and Solidity.
+An ERC-721 NFT contract built with Remix and Solidity.

 ## NFT ERC-721 Truffle
-New ERC-721 NFT contract built with Truffle, Solidity and OpenZepellin.
+An ERC-721 NFT contract built with Truffle, Solidity and OpenZepellin.

 ## Ownable & AccessControl Patterns
 A simple ownable and access control patterns implementations for contracts with administrative functions.

 ## Token ERC-20 HardHat
-New ERC-20 Token built with HardHat, Solidity and OpenZepellin.
+An ERC-20 Token built with HardHat, Solidity and OpenZepellin.

 ## Token ERC-20 Remix
-New ERC-20 Token built with Remix and Solidity.
+An ERC-20 Token built with Remix and Solidity.

 ## Token ERC-20 Truffle
-New ERC-20 Token built with Truffle, Solidity and OpenZepellin.
+An ERC-20 Token built with Truffle, Solidity and OpenZepellin.